 sprocket.
 Naturally this occurred in the most inopportune spot on the

-barely squeeze by, where just ahead was road kill along the
+could barely squeeze by, where just ahead was road kill along the

 trail.
 The exact species of animal was unknown, but its spring thawing

 was well underway.
 After a minute of fiddling with the chain, I climbed

 out of the ravine, dumped the clutch in a sandy straight section and

 felt the chain jump off the sprocket again.
 This time I could see that

-the bent chain guide had ground off enough of the sprocket teeth that any aggressive
+the bent chain guide had ground off enough of the sprocket teeth that

-appealing.
+wasn't all that appealing.
 But it was a good tune-up after one long,

 March 25, 2007